Asciimation/SimpleRAGTest/README.md

 3. **Add your PDF files:**

-   Place PDF files in the `Riley Register Bulletins/Subset/` directory.
+   Place PDF files in the `Context Data/` directory.

 4. **Start your Ollama server** and ensure the required model (e.g., `llama3.2:latest`) is available.
 5. **Run the main script:**